commodityvectors/circus/docs/source/for-ops/circusweb.rst

-Password-protect circushttpd
+Password-protect cvec_circushttpd
 ============================

-As explained in the :ref:`Security` page, running *circushttpd* is pretty unsafe.
+As explained in the :ref:`Security` page, running *cvec_circushttpd* is pretty unsafe.
 We don't provide any security in Circus itself, but you can protect your console at the NGinx level, by using http://wiki.nginx.org/HttpAuthBasicModule